- If you're having trouble uninstalling your Bluetooth driver, it is due to some system errors.

 - When the Settings app opens, go to the Update & Security section.

 After your system is updated, check and see if the problem is resolved.

 According to users, sometimes this problem can occur due to certain bugs on your system.
-However, you should be able to fix Please uninstall current Bluetooth installation before continuing message by updating.
+However, you should be able to fix Please uninstall the current Bluetooth installation before continuing the message by updating.